ncou/Chiron/README.md

     $ cd [my-app-name]; php -S localhost:8080 -t public public/index.php

+YOr using the Composer shortcut :

+    $ composer start

-If you want more flexibility, use Composer instead:
+If you want more flexibility, and install only the framework, use this Composer command instead:

     $ composer require chiron/chiron